 That dwelt in the lone house then

-These lines make clear that the house is in fact empty.
+These lines make clear that the house is, in fact, empty.
 There is no one inside ignoring the Traveller’s knocking and shouting.
 This section also emphasizes the solitary nature of the moment.
 The traveler is completely alone, aside from his horse.
 No one can even hear his voice.

 Lines 17-24

-At approximately the halfway point of this piece the speaker returns to the image of the “phantoms” that he sees as being the only inhabitants of the house.
-They move through the “empty hall” and take to the stairs as any normal residents would.
+At approximately the halfway point of this piece, the speaker returns to the image of the “phantoms” that he sees as being the only inhabitants of the house.
+They move through the “empty hall” and take to the stairs as any normal resident would.
 These ghostly images do not make an impact on their world.
 They are unable to respond to the “Traveller’s call,” although they can hear it.
 The air around them is “stirred and shaken” by the sounds he makes.

 The narrative returns to the heart of the traveler.
 He suddenly feels strange, as if he knows there are “phantoms” inside who are listening to his words.
 It is the quiet of the house that “answer[s] his cry.”
 This fact inspires him to try again.